-You see from the 90s on, most comedians, particularly in Britain were cowards.
+From the 90s on, most comedians, particularly in Britain were cowards.
 They only ever went after targets that the media said were safe to go after, from celebrities that the papparazzi were harrassing, to religious groups that were safe to poke fun at, to unpopular political leaders.

-In order to appear edgy however, these comedians would be ridicously nasty to these easy targets.
+In order to appear edgy however these comedians would be ridicously nasty to these easy targets.

 I have already written an article exposing these comedians cowardice and bullying nature.